emmaalecrim/image-to-prompt/services/README.md

 OPENAI_API_KEY=""
 # Your GCP Bucket name defaults to image-to-prompt
 # https://cloud.google.com/storage/docs/creating-buckets
-# Also make sure your bucket is setup for public access by enabling allUsers as reader
+# Also make sure your bucket is setup for public access by enabling "allUsers" as "Storage Legacy Object Reader"(You can add this in bucket's permissions tab)
 BUCKET_NAME=""
 ```